-To avoid backflow at non-residential properties and irrigation system, the DPW administers the Cross-Connection Control Program.
-Under this program, commercial properties, and known irrigation system are routinely surveyed to be sure that special protective check valves are installed and maintained.
+To avoid backflow at non-residential properties and irrigation systems, the DPW administers the Cross-Connection Control Program.
+Under this program, commercial properties, and irrigation systems are routinely surveyed to be sure that special protective check valves are installed and maintained.
 The Cross-Connection Control Program and the Plumbing Code help to ensure that the risk from this form of system contamination is minimized or eliminated.